 Cultural heritage is the passed-down knowledge and artifacts from one generation to the next, with the goals of preserving, interpreting, and using them for the benefit of everyone.
-Cultural legacy is best seen as having three parts: The term "cultural heritage" encompasses three types of assets: physical, immaterial, and natural; (i) Cultural artifacts that can be moved from one location to another, such as paintings, sculptures, coins, manuscripts, etc.; (ii) Cultural artifacts that cannot be moved, such as monuments, archaeological sites, etc.; and (iii) Cultural artifacts that can be seen underwater, such as sunken ships, underwater cities, and ruins (Nilson & Thorell, 2018).
+Cultural legacy is best seen as having three parts: The term "cultural heritage" encompasses three types of assets: physical, immaterial, and natural; (i) Cultural artifacts that can be moved from one location to another, such as paintings, sculptures, coins, manuscripts, etc.; (ii) Cultural artifacts that cannot be moved, such as monuments, archaeological sites, etc.; and (iii) Cultural artifacts that cannot be moved, such as monuments, archaeological sites, etc.; and (iii) Cultural artifacts that can be seen underwater, such as sunken ships, underwater cities, and ruins (Nilson & Thorell, 2018).
 What communities, organizations, and even individuals may identify as part of their cultural heritage are the intangible aspects, such as knowledge and skills, tools, crafts, and cultural sites linked to them.
 Intangible cultural heritage also includes representations, expressions, and activities.
 Specifically, intangible cultural heritage encompasses written and visual artifacts, social behaviors, rituals, celebrations, and knowledge and practices related to traditional crafts, the cosmos, and the environment (Qiu et al., 2022).
 Any physical and biological artifacts that serve as natural landmarks are considered part of the natural heritage.
 Geological and physiographic features and habitats for plant and animal species are also part of it.
 Lastly, it encompasses all beautifully scenic or scientifically significant natural landscapes worldwide (Gordon, 2018).